trustep/io.trustep.aws.cloudformation.custom-resources/README.md

 ### `AnalysisId`

 The ID of the AWS Quicksight Analysis that the permissions will be defined to.

-Just one of these properties should be specified: AnalsysisId, DashboardId, DataSetId, DataSourceId, FolderId, RoleCustomId, TemplateId, ThemeId, TopicId\.
+Just one of these properties should be specified:

+- AnalsysisId
+- DashboardId
+- DataSetId
+- DataSourceId
+- FolderId
+- RoleCustomId
+- TemplateId
+- ThemeId
+- TopicId

-*Required*: Yes
+*Required*: Yes (Only one of the Id properties)
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 ### `DashboardId`

 The ID of the AWS Quicksight Dashboard that the permissions will be defined to.

-Just one of these properties should be specified: AnalsysisId, DashboardId, DataSetId, DataSourceId, FolderId, RoleCustomId, TemplateId, ThemeId, TopicId\.
+Just one of these properties should be specified:

+- AnalsysisId
+- DashboardId
+- DataSetId
+- DataSourceId
+- FolderId
+- RoleCustomId
+- TemplateId
+- ThemeId
+- TopicId

-*Required*: Yes
+*Required*: Yes (Only one of the Id properties)
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 ### `DataSetId`

 The ID of the AWS Quicksight Data Set that the permissions will be defined to.

-Just one of these properties should be specified: AnalsysisId, DashboardId, DataSetId, DataSourceId, FolderId, RoleCustomId, TemplateId, ThemeId, TopicId\.
+Just one of these properties should be specified:

+- AnalsysisId
+- DashboardId
+- DataSetId
+- DataSourceId
+- FolderId
+- RoleCustomId
+- TemplateId
+- ThemeId
+- TopicId

-*Required*: Yes
+*Required*: Yes (Only one of the Id properties)
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 ### `DataSourceId`

 The ID of the AWS Quicksight Data Source that the permissions will be defined to.

-Just one of these properties should be specified: AnalsysisId, DashboardId, DataSetId, DataSourceId, FolderId, RoleCustomId, TemplateId, ThemeId, TopicId\.
+Just one of these properties should be specified:

+- AnalsysisId
+- DashboardId
+- DataSetId
+- DataSourceId
+- FolderId
+- RoleCustomId
+- TemplateId
+- ThemeId
+- TopicId

-*Required*: Yes
+*Required*: Yes (Only one of the Id properties)
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 ### `FolderId`

 The ID of the AWS Quicksight Folder that the permissions will be defined to.

-Just one of these properties should be specified: AnalsysisId, DashboardId, DataSetId, DataSourceId, FolderId, RoleCustomId, TemplateId, ThemeId, TopicId\.
+Just one of these properties should be specified:

+- AnalsysisId
+- DashboardId
+- DataSetId
+- DataSourceId
+- FolderId
+- RoleCustomId
+- TemplateId
+- ThemeId
+- TopicId

-*Required*: Yes
+*Required*: Yes (Only one of the Id properties)
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 ### `RoleCustomId`

 The ID of the AWS Quicksight Role Custom that the permissions will be defined to.

-Just one of these properties should be specified: AnalsysisId, DashboardId, DataSetId, DataSourceId, FolderId, RoleCustomId, TemplateId, ThemeId, TopicId\.
+Just one of these properties should be specified:

+- AnalsysisId
+- DashboardId
+- DataSetId
+- DataSourceId
+- FolderId
+- RoleCustomId
+- TemplateId
+- ThemeId
+- TopicId

-*Required*: Yes
+*Required*: Yes (Only one of the Id properties)
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 ### `TemplateId`

 The ID of the AWS Quicksight Template that the permissions will be defined to.

-Just one of these properties should be specified: AnalsysisId, DashboardId, DataSetId, DataSourceId, FolderId, RoleCustomId, TemplateId, ThemeId, TopicId\.
+Just one of these properties should be specified:

+- AnalsysisId
+- DashboardId
+- DataSetId
+- DataSourceId
+- FolderId
+- RoleCustomId
+- TemplateId
+- ThemeId
+- TopicId

-*Required*: Yes
+*Required*: Yes (Only one of the Id properties)
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 ### ThemeId`

 The ID of the AWS Quicksight Theme that the permissions will be defined to.

-Just one of these properties should be specified: AnalsysisId, DashboardId, DataSetId, DataSourceId, FolderId, RoleCustomId, TemplateId, ThemeId, TopicId\.
+Just one of these properties should be specified:

+- AnalsysisId
+- DashboardId
+- DataSetId
+- DataSourceId
+- FolderId
+- RoleCustomId
+- TemplateId
+- ThemeId
+- TopicId

-*Required*: Yes
+*Required*: Yes (Only one of the Id properties)
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 ### `TopicId`

 The ID of the AWS Quicksight Topic that the permissions will be defined to.

-Just one of these properties should be specified: AnalsysisId, DashboardId, DataSetId, DataSourceId, FolderId, RoleCustomId, TemplateId, ThemeId, TopicId\.
+Just one of these properties should be specified:

+- AnalsysisId
+- DashboardId
+- DataSetId
+- DataSourceId
+- FolderId
+- RoleCustomId
+- TemplateId
+- ThemeId
+- TopicId

-*Required*: Yes
+*Required*: Yes (Only one of the Id properties)
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 ### `Permissions`

 A structure that describes the principals and the resource\-level permissions on the element\.

 You can use the `Permissions` structure to grant permissions by providing a list of AWS Identity and Access Management \(IAM\) action information for each principal listed by Amazon Resource Name \(ARN\)\.

 To specify no permissions, omit `Permissions`\.

 *Required*: Yes